xrd/technocrat-signal/README.md

 # Technocrat Signal

+## Build a Technocrat Signal

+When your coding is in distress, put out the technocrat signal and get immediate help!

+!(technocrat-signal.png)[]

 To use, install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 Make sure you are using at least these versions: